Family & Medical Leave

-Direct Process through the Indiana State Employee Portal (INSTEP) is now required for agencies served by State Personnel Department's centralized FML-processing staff.
+Direct Process through the Indiana State Employee Portal is now required for agencies served by the Indiana State Personnel Department's centralized FML-processing staff.

 Applying for Family Medical Leave

 - Overview of Application Process - A checklist you can use to document all the steps needed to properly apply for FML.

 NEW - Recorded Webinar on FML Request Process

 - View Quick Step Guide on how to access this webinar

 - Course is titled FMLWeb in PeopleSoft ELM.
 Course number is SPD_00056_FMLWeb.

 To apply for family medical leave, log-in to PeopleSoft®.